Gubbi: Thomas Hodson's Description of Gubbi

-The Mission Station at Gubbi was started in April 1837, by Thomas Hodson and his wife.
+The Mission Station at Gubbi was started in April 1837 by Thomas Hodson and his wife.
 Initially, they lived in tents, but over time they built mud cottages with thatched roofs (see figure).
 The mud walls of the house were 6 ft. high, and the house had a few small rooms.
 The house was cool during the hot seasons, but leaked in the rain.
-Hodson noted in his description of Gubbi the low, flat land, a well irrigated from a tank, and a paddy.
-He also described large clumps of trees and tracts of uncultivated land which were used as common pasture for sheep and cows, as well as shepherd boys, who usually had a hand-made flute and played a sweet tone.
+Hodson noted in his description of Gubbi: the low, flat land; a well, irrigated from a tank; and a paddy.
+He also described large clumps of trees and tracts of uncultivated land which were used as common pasture for sheep and cows, as well as shepherd boys, who usually had a handmade flute and played a sweet tune.
 Deer were commonly seen outside the mission house.

 William Arthur's Description of Gubbi

-The following description of Gubbi in the early/mid 19th century was narrated by William Arthur in his book A Mission to the Mysore, with Scenes and Facts Illustrative of India, its People, and its Religion.
+The following description of Gubbi in the early/mid–19th century was narrated by William Arthur in his book A Mission to the Mysore, with Scenes and Facts Illustrative of India, its People, and its Religion.
 It was published in 1847.

 Gubbi was located about 60 miles NW of Bangalore and had a population of between 6000 and 7000 people.
 The town people traded items such as coffee, grains, and betel-nut, which were purchased from Nuggur (Bednore) and sold in the markets of Bangalore and Wallajanuggur (Vellore).
 The residents were prosperous from this trade and town had a weekly market.
 At that time, the exchange rate for the British Indian Rupee was 2 British shillings (BINR 10 = British £1).
 Labour was cheap, costing as little as BINR 3 (6 British Shillings) a month.
 The cost of grains, spices, and rent were minimal, and the fuel used for cooking was cow dung.
 Generally 1 meal was cooked hot and eaten, and the other meal eaten cold.
 A man with BINR 10 was comfortable, one with BINR 20 respectable, one with BINR 50 was prosperous, and one with BINR 100 was wealthy.
 However, the cost of living and salaries were much higher in British Indian cities.

 Gubbi, like other Indian cities, was surrounded by a mud wall used to repel wild beasts and thugs.
 The term town (oor) applied only to places with both a market and a wall, village (hully) was one with a wall but not a market, hamlet (palya) consisted of houses with neither market or wall, and city (patna) was the seat of power.
 Villages had only 1 gate, towns 2 gates at opposite ends.
 Gubbi had 2 main streets, intersected with minor streets.
 At one end of the mud fort lived rich merchants.
 On the other side of the village, which was avoided by the higher caste, lived lower caste people.
-There was a clear demarcation between higher castes and lower castes, with higher caste people refusing to cross into what they considered a polluted land (p.
-189-191).
+There was a clear demarcation between higher castes and lower castes, with higher caste people refusing to cross into what they considered a polluted land.